emredagli/physics-constants-explorer/README.md

 Some well-known physical constant values were explored and verified by using this program.

-Unknown physical constants like Newtonian Constant of Gravitation (G) were also explored under the same [./research](./research) folder.
+Some unknown (not derived) physical constants like Newtonian Constant of Gravitation (G) were also explored under the same [./research](./research) folder.

 ## 8 Resources & Libraries